tajawal/code-challenge/DE.md

     - Create a VPC Using NAT
     - Setup 3 instance in Different AZ & DIfferent Region with 1 ELB (2 server in Ireland & 1 in Singapore)
     - Bastion host with cloudwatch and Email notification (SNS )
-    - Route 53 will be a plus
+    - Route 53 with healthcheck

 ## Ansible:
 ### Task 01 :